 The Notes do not guarantee the return of the Principal Amount and investors may lose up to their entire investment in the Notes.
-Specifically, if the Notes are not automatically called, a Barrier Event has occurred during the Monitoring Period and the Final Value of any Reference Asset is less than its Initial Value, investors will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose their entire Principal Amount.
+Specifically, it the Notes are not automatically called and the Final Value of any Reference Asset is less than its Barrier Value, investors will lose 1% of the Principal Amount of the Notes for each 1% that the Final Value of the Least Performing Reference Asset is less than its Initial Value, and may lose the entire Principal Amount.